WD-planets/AstroToolkit/docs/Tutorial/Tutorial_data_fetching.rst

 The first section in the above output notifies us that the query is running, and the rest is the result of :func:`showdata() <AstroToolkit.Data.dataquery.DataStruct.showdata>`.
 We can now look at the data structure's attributes.

-- The **kind** attribute simply describes the type of data being stored (in this case, "data" means catalogue data). **Subkind** is an attribute only found in :class:`DataStructs <AstroToolkit.Data.data.DataStruct>` (as these are shared between data, photometry, bulk photometry and reddening queries) and denotes which of these the structure is storing.
+- The **kind** attribute simply describes the type of data being stored (in this case, "data" means catalogue data). **Subkind** is an attribute only found in :class:`DataStructs <AstroToolkit.Data.data.DataStruct>` (as these are shared between data, bulkdata and reddening queries) and denotes which of these the structure is storing.

 - The **survey** attribute describes which survey the data originates from, and **catalogue** holds the `Vizier <https://vizier.cds.unistra.fr/>`_ ID of that survey (for data queries such as those performed above, any Vizier catalogue can be queried).